Updated July 2017

 Astro 101 Philosophy (peer-based/student-centered learning)

 The first thing to note for my materials is that I built my course around what I am calling the “astro 101 philosophy”.
 That isn’t my term but rather one I have run into countless times from undergraduate astronomy classes while putting my curriculum together.
-Think about the target audience for such a course – non-major scientifically-minded people.
-So they may or may not have a complete math and science skill-set when they set foot in your class.
-I still teach cosmology, black hole physics, quantum mechanics, and relativity – all year in fact – without the reliance on advance math skills in my students.
 My idea here is to teach astronomy as the first science; to use astronomy to create “science as a way of thinking” as well as “science as a body of knowledge”.
-I was majorly influenced by the advice of the author of the instructor resource manual for Astronomy Today sixth edition, Dr. James Heath.
+Generally I recommend visiting the Center for Astronomy Education website to learn about the “astro 101” philosophy.

 One major theme is the emphasis on peer-centered (or small-group-centered) work rather than lectures.
 Don’t get me wrong.
 I lecture from presentation software (usually Google Docs) a lot.
 However I encourage discussion and questioning.
 This means I cover less material but I’m ok with that.
 Here are some of the peer-based ideas I have tried out.